extremecoder-rgb/medoraAI/README.md

 ## 📚 Usage

 - **Book an Appointment:**
-  Start a conversation with "I would like to book an appointment" or use the voice input.
+  Start a conversation with "I would like to book an appointment" or use the voice input (mic button next to chat input).
 - **Check Availability:**
   Ask "Show me available doctors" or "What are the next available appointments?"
 - **Manage Appointments:**
   View, cancel, or add appointments via the dashboard or chat.
 - **Receive Notifications:**
   Get email confirmations and reminders automatically.

+---

+## ⚡ Troubleshooting

+### Voice Input Issues
+- Make sure your browser has microphone access enabled.
+- If you see "Voice processing failed", try speaking clearly and for at least 2 seconds.
+- Ensure you have a stable internet connection (Google Speech Recognition API is used).
+- If you see a detailed error, check the stack trace for audio format or permission issues.

+### LLM/AI Issues
+- If you see errors like `model_not_found` or 404, update your `.env` or `settings.yaml` to use a supported model (e.g., `llama3-8b-8192`).
+- Make sure your `GROQ_API_KEY` is correct and you have access to the selected model.
+- Restart the app after changing model settings.

 ---